tester22000/python_flask_simpleShare/Readme.md

 The app requires no sign-up or login process, making it possible to upload and share content instantly.

 ### ✨ Key Features
-Text Sharing: Write and share text freely with support for Markdown syntax.
+Text Sharing: Write and share text freely.

 File Upload: Easily upload files up to 5MB using drag-and-drop or a standard file selection dialog.